Jangsoodlor/ku-polls/Installation.md

 # KU Polls Installation Guide

+1. Have Python version 3.11 or newer installed on your machine

-1. Clone this repository, or download it as a zip file and extract it.
+1. Clone this repository, or download it as a zip file and extract it
     ```
     git clone https://github.com/Jangsoodlor/ku-polls.git
     ```

 1. Navigate to the project's directory
     ```
     cd ku-polls